maxrmorrison/psola/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <!-- [![Downloads](https://pepy.tech/badge/psola)](https://pepy.tech/project/psola) -->

-This module permits contant- and variable-rate pitch-shifting and time-stretching of speech.
+This module is for constant- and variable-rate pitch-shifting and time-stretching of speech.
 It is a wrapper around the [`parselmouth`](https://github.com/YannickJadoul/Parselmouth) [1] wrapper around the Praat [2] implementation of TD-PSOLA [3].
 Pitch-shifting